davecanderson/docs/docs/do-github-action-mix-deployment.md

 scp -i <path to private ssh key> ./nginx-proxy-compose.yml root@<server_floating_ip>:~/nginx-proxy-compose.yml
 ```

-Once copied, we can use `docker-compose` to bring up the nginx reverse proxy.
+Once copied, we can use `docker compose` to bring up the nginx reverse proxy.

 :::sh
-docker-compose -f ~/nginx-proxy-compose.yml up -d
+docker compose -f ~/nginx-proxy-compose.yml up -d
 :::

 To confirm these are running, you can run `docker ps` so have a look at what containers are running on your server.